CharlesLiuCool/notebook/Computer Science 122/Exam 1 Review Guide.md

 ### C Data Structures
-**Compare and contrast the terms Abstract Data Types (ADTs) and data**
+>[!book] **Compare and contrast the terms Abstract Data Types (ADTs) and data structures**
-**structures**
-- For ADT think: “specification”; for data structure think: “implementation”
+> - For ADT think: “specification”; for data structure think: “implementation”

-**Declare, define, and apply a self-referential structure**
+>[!book] **Declare, define, and apply a self-referential structure**
-- Nodes for linked lists and stacks require self-referential structures
+> - Nodes for linked lists and stacks require self-referential structures
-- Self-referential structure is a data structure where elements contain references to other parts of the structure of the same type.
+> - Self-referential structure is a data structure where elements contain references to other parts of the structure of the same type.
 ```c
 typedef struct _node {
 	int value;